wagtail/wagtail/docs/reference/settings.rst

     WAGTAILADMIN_STATIC_FILE_VERSION_STRINGS = False

-Static file URLs within the Wagtail admin are given a version-specific query string of the form ``?v=1a2b3c4d``, to prevent outdated cached copies of Javascript and CSS files from persisting after a Wagtail upgrade.
+Static file URLs within the Wagtail admin are given a version-specific query string of the form ``?v=1a2b3c4d``, to prevent outdated cached copies of JavaScript and CSS files from persisting after a Wagtail upgrade.
 To disable these, set ``WAGTAILADMIN_STATIC_FILE_VERSION_STRINGS`` to ``False``.

 API Settings
 ============